 If you’re not worried about losing a valued scheduler, you should be.
 Less than half of surgery schedulers (48%) last more than two years in their position.
+For more insights on the ideal time to use surgical scheduling software, and tips to ensure the best ROI, check out this guide.

 Even during the best of times, retention can be a challenge.
 The job of a surgery scheduler in ambulatory surgery centers (ASCs) and hospitals is a demanding one, with a huge range of interconnected tasks and responsibilities.
 A typical day can involve managing schedules, communicating surgeon preferences, reserving equipment, registering patients, verifying pre-surgical clearance, fielding patient inquiries and much more.
 With so much responsibility resting on one person’s shoulders, it’s not surprising that burnout among these staff is common.